yiisoft/yii-bulma/README.md

 ### Register asset in view layout or individual view

-By registering the Asset in the `resources/layout/main.php` available for all views or `resources/views/site/contact.php` for an individual view.
+By registering the Asset in the `resources/layout/main.php` it will be available for all views.
+If you need it registered for individual view (such as `resources/views/site/contact.php`) only, register it in that view.

 main.php or contact.php